rancher/rancher.github.io/os/configuration/custom-console/index.md

 <br>

-> **Note:** When using a persistent console and in hte current version's console, [rolling back]({{site.baseurl}}/os/upgrading/#rolling-back-an-upgrade) is not supported.
+> **Note:** When using a persistent console and in the current version's console, [rolling back]({{site.baseurl}}/os/upgrading/#rolling-back-an-upgrade) is not supported.
 For example, rolling back to v0.4.5 when using a v0.5.0 persistent console is not supported.

 ### Enabling Consoles